vikingdata/articles/linux/Linux_general.md

 ├─sda1   8:1    0   512M  0 part /boot/efi
 └─sda2   8:2    0   931G  0 part /
 ```
-    * blkid -- shows you the uuid to can put in /etc/fstab replacing the device.
+    * blkid -- shows you the uuid to can put in /etc/fstab replacing the device

 ```
 sudo blkid